Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 Instructions:

-- Combine herbs in teapot.
+- Combine herbs in a teapot or mug with infuser.

 - Add hot water and steep 10 minutes, covered.